Save Energy at Home

 Considering getting solar energy at your property?

-Why not join the 113 Stonnington households who have signed up for solar through Council’s Making Solar Simple program since July 2017?
+Join the Stonnington households who have signed up for solar through Council’s Making Solar Simple program.

 Measure your energy usage

 The Power–Mate, available for loan from all Stonnington libraries, is a useful tool that measures how much energy an appliance uses in both operation mode and stand-by mode.
 It can help you to identify and reduce unnecessary energy use from your home and office.
 To borrow a Power-Mate, please contact your local library.

 Smart Blocks is an online, interactive toolkit for apartment owners and managers to help save money by improving energy efficiency in the common areas of apartment buildings.
 Owner's corporation members can sign up to Smart Blocks for free and receive step-by-step project advice, case studies and business case templates, for improving the energy efficiency of your building.

 Victorian Energy Saver

 The Victorian Government's Energy Saver website offers a range of tools and information to help to you to reduce your energy bills, improve your home's efficiency and access energy efficiency discounts.

 Sustainability Victoria's Handy Solar PV Guide